-Seniors may apply for the Peer Leadership Program and are chosen on the basis of teacher recommendations, interviews and oral presentations.
-Peer Leadership meets as an academic class and includes a training program that teaches specific human relations and leadership skills for the purpose of promoting respect, understanding and harmony within our multi-ethnic student community.
+THS seniors may apply for the Peer Leadership Program and are chosen on the basis of teacher recommendations, interviews, and oral presentations.
+The Peer Leadership Program meets as an academic class and includes a training program that teaches interpersonal skills and leadership skills for the purpose of promoting respect, understanding, and harmony within our culturally diverse student community.